Young Adult Book Review: The Jewel by Amy Ewing

 The Jewel is the first book in Amy Ewing's new series The Lone City that sucks readers into a dystopian world where magic is both a curse and a blessing.
 The story follows young Violet as she is taken from her family to be trained as a surrogate to one of the royal houses that make up the heart of The Lone City, known as the Jewel.
 Here, she will be showered with wealth and riches, but the price she will pay is high as Violet must learn how to outmaneuver deadly intrigue and cruelty among Jewel's ladies of nobility.
 Can Violet escape the Gilded Cadge she has been thrust into?
 Or will she hall victim to the Jewel's deadly machinations.
 Magic, forbidden romance, and murder surround Violet in this page-turner.

 What I liked:

-Filled with tension, back stabbing court intrigue and cruelty The Jewel read like an addicting page-turner.
-One thing is sure, Amy Ewing knows how to illicit strong feelings from her readers.
+Filled with tension, backstabbing court intrigue and cruelty The Jewel read like an addicting page-turner.
+One thing is sure, Amy Ewing knows how to elicit strong feelings from her readers.
 From the moment Violet steps onto the train to be auctioned off to the highest bigger for surrogacy to the last page, I could not put this book down.
 The tension kept building as Violet was alternately pampered then treated with cruelty.
-The lavish lifestyle and beauty of the Jewel is deceptive.
-The aristocrats ladies are mean and vindictive, and watching how they treated their surrogates like pampered pets one moment then abused them physically and emotional the next was shocking.
+The lavish lifestyle and beauty of the Jewel are deceptive.
+The aristocrat's ladies are mean and vindictive, and watching how they treated their surrogates like pampered pets one moment then abused them physically and emotional the next was shocking.
 Just when I thought they could be no crueler, a new horror was introduced to Violet.
 The Doctor Visits.

 What I did not care for: